zlatko-minev/pyEPR/README.md

 [build_ext]
 compiler = mingw32
 ```
 Next, let's install qutip.
-You can choose to use conda intall or pip install, or pull from the git directly  as done here:
+You can choose to use conda install or pip install, or pull from the git directly  as done here:
 ```sh
 conda install git
 pip install git+https://github.com/qutip/qutip.git